0cjs/8bitdev/src/tmon/README.md

 `BEL` and the cursor will be backspaced over the invalid character.

 The first character entered after the prompt must be one of the commands below.
-Commands marked with a superscript 1 (¹) are "single key" commands that execute immediately.
+Commands marked with a ° symbol are "single key" commands that execute immediately.
 All other commands (including all that take parameters) must be confirmed with a newline or cancelled with a cancel character.